Television (band): Marquee Moon, Adventure and break-up (1977–78)

-Reformation (1992–present)
+Final years

 Television reformed in 1992, released a self-titled third album and have performed live sporadically thereafter.
 After being wooed back on stage together for the 2001 All Tomorrow's Parties festival at Camber Sands, England, they played a number of dates around the world on an irregular basis.

-In 2007, Richard Lloyd announced he would be amicably leaving the band after a midsummer show in New York City's Central Park.
+In 2007, Lloyd announced he would be amicably leaving the band after a midsummer show in New York City's Central Park.
 Due to an extended hospital stay recovering from pneumonia, he was unable to make the Central Park concert.
 Jimmy Rip substituted for him that day and was subsequently asked to join the band full-time in Lloyd's place.
 On July 7, 2011, the new lineup performed at the Beco 203 music festival in São Paulo, Brazil.
 In an MTV Brazil interview, the band confirmed that an album with about ten new tracks was close to being finished, but as of 2023, that album has not surfaced.
 In the 2010s, the band kept on touring performing Marquee Moon in its entirety; they notably did European tours in 2014 and 2016.
-In New York in October 2015, the band performed a four-song show that lasted an hour: Village Voice reviewed it saying the hightlight of the set was a new number "Persia", dubbing it "a pulsing, rhythmic exploration lasting close to 20 minutes, to which each member of the band contributed in equal strength".
+In New York in October 2015, the band performed a four-song show that lasted an hour: Village Voice reviewed it saying the highlight of the set was a new number "Persia", dubbing it "a pulsing, rhythmic exploration lasting close to 20 minutes, to which each member of the band contributed in equal strength".

 Verlaine died on January 28, 2023, at the age of 73.
+In 2025, journalist David Fricke reported that the tracks comprising their unreleased fourth album remain unfinished, lacking vocals and lead guitar.